 Remote work is becoming more and more common — great news for those of us who like to work in our PJs!

-With modern tech tools like Zoom and Slack, it's easier than ever for teams to collaborate even when they aren't in the same room.
+With modern remote communication tools like Zoom and Slack, it's easier than ever for teams to collaborate even when they aren't in the same room.
 That said, we have to change our communication style to adapt to the new way of working.

 For example, remote teams don't have the chance to enjoy casual conversation in the break room — so-called "watercooler" chat about personal life.
 These moments are huge relationship builders in the physical workplace that aren’t a luxury in the remote environment.